 QR Code Generation

 QR Code Generator

 So many times I am in the middle of reading an article or watching a tutorial and I have to stop what I am doing and go do something else.
 This was the main inspiration behind this tool.
 I work from home and everyday, at 2:15pm, I have to stop what I am doing and go pick up my kids from school.
-I have to wait on line for usually around 30 mins, just sitting, with the car off.
+I have to wait on line for usually around 30 mins.
 Now, if I am in the middle of reading something, I can click the icon button in the toolbar and copy the url of whatever site I am on and create a QR Code that I can scan with my phone and take with me.
 Then while waiting to pick the kids up, I can continue to read whatever it was I was working on.

 This extension does not track you in any way.
 Any information gathered about you, is stored on your machine.
 I made a point to not track users in any way.
 I even left off Google Analytics.
 This too, was one of the motivations for creating this extension.
 Every single one I looked at, had some kind of tracking and/or ads.
 This has neither.
 This is a Free, Open Source extension that I built and wanted to share.
 You are welcome to check out the source code and contribute.
 If you get any use out of this and want to buy me a coffee...
 It would be greatly appreciated.Buy Me a ☕